aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

     - In the SageMaker console, check the status of the domain.
 Wait until the status of the domain changes to deleted.

-3. Delete the stack – In the CloudFormation console, select the chatbot-demo stack, choose Delete and confirm.
+**3. Delete the stack** – In the CloudFormation console, select the chatbot-demo stack, choose Delete and confirm.
 Deletion will take several minutes.

 ## Supported region

-This repository is intended for use in the AWS us-gov-west-1 region.
+This repository is intended for use in the AWS ```us-gov-west-1``` region.

-The code in this repository has also worked in the us-east-1 region.
+The code in this repository has also worked in the ```us-east-1``` region.
 Regions and partitions are referred by parameters in code to help enable region portability.
-However, testing in regions outside us-gov-west-1 is limited.
+However, testing in regions outside ```us-gov-west-1``` is limited.
 When deploying in development and test mode use SageMaker Studio Classic.

 ## Contributors